Edith Hudson: Early life and career

 Hudson was born in 1872.
-She worked as a nurse in Edinburgh but gave up her profession to dedicate herself to the women’s suffrage movement.
+By 1891 she was living with her mother and siblings in Glasgow in the census records, and in 1901 census she is working as a hospital nurse at Western Infirmary, Glasgow.
+She gave up her profession to dedicate herself to the women’s suffrage movement.

 Campaign for women's suffrage

 Hudson was an active member of the Edinburgh branch of the Women's Social and Political Union and engaged in protests in Scotland and London.
 She hosted meetings of the Edinburgh WSPU at her home in Melville Place.
 She was arrested for the first time in Edinburgh in December 1909 at a demonstration where Liberal MP Sir Edward Grey was delivering a speech.
 Hudson addressed a large crowd before making her way to the theatre and becoming engaged in scuffles with police who were blocking the way.

 She was charged with committing a breach of the peace and pled guilty, but claimed her actions were “purely political” and necessary as “the Government at present had refused to hear any questions about women’s franchise that were put in a constitutional and peaceful manner.”
 She was given a £5 fine or 30 days' imprisonment.
 Hudson opted to go to prison and was removed to Calton Jail with a fellow suffragette Elsie Roe-Brown.
 Members of the Edinburgh WSPU gathered at the walls of Calton Jail to give them “an encouraging cheer”.

+She was involved in an incident at Louth Town Hall at Louth in Lincolnshire in 1910, when during a speech being given by the then Chancellor of the Exchequer and future Prime Minister, David Lloyd George, she and Bertha Brewster conducted a protest and were arrested.

 On 21 November 1911, Hudson was among the 223 protesters arrested at a WSPU demonstration at the House of Commons, to which she had travelled with other women from the Edinburgh branch, including Jessie C. Methven, Alice Shipley, Elizabeth and Agnes Thomson and Mrs N Grieve.
 The demonstrations followed the "torpedoing" of the Conciliation Bill, meant to extend the right to vote to wealthy, property-owning women.
 Hudson had previously been arrested in London in November 1910.